SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 [/test]
 [test]
 [input]
-// Is a valid constructor
-let classes = result()
+// ShortReports -- The original research should have author and title. -- no author" let classes = result()
-let longContent = 'Yes, its damn true.SpaceX in its recent launch Dragon 2 Flight has used a technology based on Chromium and Javascript.
-What are your views on this ?Yes, its damn true.SpaceX in its recent launch Dragon 2 Flight has used a technology based on Chromium and Javascript.
-What are your views on this ?'
+        let content = 'Yes, its damn true.SpaceX in its recent launch Dragon 2 Flight has used a technology based on Chromium and Javascript.'

-expect(function(){new classes.ShortReports('SpaceX and Javascript', longContent, { title: 'Dragon 2', author: 'wikipedia.org' })})
+        expect(function(){new classes.ShortReports('SpaceX and Javascript', content, { title: 'Dragon 2' })})
-        .to.throw(Error, 'Short reports content should be less then 150 symbols.')
+        .to.throw(Error, 'The original research should have author and title.')

 [/input]
 [output]
 yes